When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

-Southern Hemisphere Constellations and Asterisms [+Their Significance]
+Southern Hemisphere Constellations and Objects Of Interest

 There are a total of 88 constellations in the night sky.
 A few constellations are unique to ‘down under’.
 Here, the sky is ‘upside down’ compared to the northern hemisphere and groups of stars display particular patterns of interest because of the orientation and cultural significance.